 In triangle scrambling, the four channels of the polarization controller are driven with triangle-wave control signals at different frequencies.
-The user-set frequency is the highest frequency used, and the frequencies of the other channels are set by the scrambling algorithm such that the resultant continuous polarization trace evenly covers the Poincaré sphere.
+The frequencies are set by the scrambling algorithm such that the resultant continuous polarization trace evenly covers the Poincaré sphere.
 This function can be used for such applications as PDL measurement, in which the maximum and minimum light output power as a function of input polarization state is measured: for maximum accuracy, all polarization states need to be covered, but each power reading should be taken at a distinct polarization state.
 Since the photodetector in such a measurement often cannot follow a fast polarization scrambler, a function in which the polarization changes continuously allows the photodetector to average over states that are close to each other for each reading.